Okay, okay. Maybe I’m being a little harsh with the title. But I’m sure your visit to Taupo was probably more wow than mine.

 If you ever find yourself in the same spot, wondering over Spa Park – let me save you a trip.
 It’s quite a walk from Taupo town centre, plus the walk is all roadside, so not particularly scenic.

-When you actually arrive to the park, things get a little better as the huge expanse of grass on a nice sunny day is certainly more pleasant than the tarmac you’ve just plodded along.
+When you actually arrive at the park, things get a little better as the huge expanse of grass on a nice sunny day is certainly more pleasant than the tarmac you’ve just plodded along.

 As far as the spa goes, not very impressive.
 Yes, it’s free.
 Yes, it’s quite exciting that the water is unexpectedly hot in places and you can lounge around in it.
 But and that’s a big but, many other people will have the same idea.